 By starting at the base of your skull, you can determine which areas of your posterior body feel asymmetrical, all the way down to your glutes.

+There are several more muscle groups to look at from quadriceps and hamstrings to lats and abdominals.
 If you find yourself looking for a visual aid as you proceed, refer to this online diagram that discusses in detail the proper movements for these Wake Up Drills.

 Reflexive Performance Reset and You